 Screening helps educators and families better understand a child's development, and ways to support healthy development in children.
 Screening shows when a child has reached important milestones and helps to identify the first signs of when a child is having challenges or difficulties.
 Birth to 5: Watch Me Thrive! is a coordinated federal effort to encourage healthy child development and universal screening for children, support for families and providers who care for them.

 There can be some confusion about the difference between screening and assessment in early childhood settings.
-This infographic helps illustrate key characteristics for each type of tool.
-Screening and Assessment in Early Childhood Settings.
-Below, we have defined the difference between and assessment.
+This infographic helps illustrate key characteristics for each type of tool: Screening and Assessment in Early Childhood Settings.